OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 codex

-This starts an interactive session.
-You can also pass a prompt directly:
+This starts an interactive session with a full-screen terminal UI.
+You can also pass a prompt directly for non-interactive use:

 codex "Explain the structure of this project"